 With this approach, customers are more likely to respond and give honest and thoughtful feedback.
 Consider setting it up to only trigger for certain customer groups at a time.
 For example, when they log into their account, confirm their group and then show the survey.

 You can also use NPS across the customer journey.
 From onboarding to activation to retention, NPS will help you guide your customers through the process.
+NPS is a simple way to quickly evaluate which customers are at risk of churning.
+And once you’ve identified people who might be unhappy enough to go elsewhere, you can reach out to try and keep them around.

 Customer onboarding is a huge part of what makes your product successful and determines whether or not customers will stay or go.
 Get onboarding right early on, and you have a better chance of retaining more customers over time.